harrypmdev/online-book-reader/README.md

 ### About Us

-- The about us page provides the user with basic information about the site, and gives legal and ethical disclaimers relating to issues like book copyrights and adult content in books.
+- The 'about us' page provides the user with basic information about the site, and gives legal and ethical disclaimers relating to issues like book copyrights and adult content in books.
 - The site is always accessible on the navbar, allowing new or returning users to immediately understand the site's purpose and basic functionality.